 Monthly cost$0$49–104 AUD$15–45 AUD

-The financial difference compounds significantly over a year.
-An Australian household switching from a mid-tier Foxtel subscription ($79/month) to a quality IPTV service ($30/month) saves approximately $588 AUD annually—while often accessing more channels and content categories.
+A household switching from a mid-tier Foxtel subscription ($79/month) to a mid-range IPTV service ($30/month) saves roughly $588 AUD annually and often gains access to more channel categories.

 How Does Channel Variety Compare?